aurorascharff/aurorascharff.no/src/content/blog/creating-a-reusable-submitbutton-with-useformstatus.md

 The SubmitButton will automatically disable itself and show the spinner when the form is submitting.
 This will work even if JavaScript is disabled or hasn't hydrated the form yet!

-And actually, this doesnt need to be a seperate component anymore!
+And actually, this doesn't need to be a separate component anymore!
 We can put the content back into whatever component it is being used in directly, even async server components.

 ```tsx
 export default async function Page() {